 Growing okra is a simple garden task.
-Okra matures quickly, especially if you have a summer of hot weather which the plant prefer.
+Okra matures quickly, especially if you have a summer of hot weather which the plant prefers.
 Harvesting okra can be tricky, however, because you have to harvest the pods before they become tough.

 It takes only about four days from the time of flowering to the time to pick okra.
 Harvest okra every other day to keep them producing as long as possible.
 Harvesting okra is something you can do when you are out harvesting your green and wax beans, then it becomes habit to go out and harvest okra as it ripens.

 When is Okra Ready?

-Picking okra should be done when the pods are 2 to 3 inches long.
+Picking okra should be done when the pods are 2 to 3 inches (5-8 cm.) long.
 If you leave them too long, the pods get hard and woody.
-Once you’re done picking okra, store them in plastic bags in your refrigerator where they will last about a week, or freeze the pods if you have too much to use.
+Once you’re done picking okra, store them in plastic bags in your refrigerator where they will last about a week or freeze the pods if you have too much to use.
 Just remember that harvesting okra needs to be done often.

 How to Pick Okra